kroxiksut/django-152fz-consent/docs/consent/en/authoring.md

 - `plain_text`;
 - `markdown`;
 - `html`;
-- file editions, including PDF and office formats.
+- file revisions, including PDF and office formats.

 Recommended choice:

 - `markdown` - the main working option for most projects;
 - `plain_text` - if you need very simple and predictable text without markup;
 - `html` - if you need more complex control over the structure and design;
-- file - if the text comes as an approved external document and must supplied without reassembly in the text field.
+- file - if the text comes as an approved external document and must be supplied without reassembly in the text field.

 Rule of thumb:

 - for new boxed and custom templates it is usually better to start with `markdown`;
-- `html` should be used where control over structure, and not just because “it’s more common”;
+- `html` should be used where you genuinely need control over the structure, not just because "it's more common";
-- PDF and other file formats are suitable for printed, approved or externally consistent editions.
+- PDF and other file formats are suitable for printed, approved or externally agreed revisions.

 ## What to write in the consent text

 The module stores and displays text, but does not write a legally correct document for you.

-When filling out the revision, you usually need to explicitly reflect:
+When filling out the revision, you usually need to explicitly state:

-- who is the operator;
+- who the operator is;
 - what specific purpose of processing is covered;
 - what categories or data fields are processed;
 - how the subject confirms consent;
 - how the subject can withdraw consent;
-- where is the linked document if the consent is part of a larger one package of documents.
+- where the linked document is if the consent is part of a larger package of documents.

 Not recommended:

-- use the same general text for all forms without checking the meaning;
+- using the same generic text for all forms without checking its meaning;
-- list data that is not actually collected in this stream;
+- listing data that is not actually collected in this stream;
-- copy text from another project without adapting it to your processing model.
+- copying text from another project without adapting it to your processing model.

 ## Starter templates and boxed texts